serialhex/language-common-lisp/README.md

 # Common Lisp Highlighting & Support in Atom

+## This package is currently unsupported, please use something else or fork this.

 An awesome package lovingly created to support proper syntax highlighting of Common Lisp files.